liamc1994/docs/docs/cc-Website-tools.md

 ## The Centova Cast player widget doesn't work

-The player widget Centova Provides is very aoutdated and uses Flash.
+The player widget Centova Provides is very **outdated and uses Flash**.
 We strongly advice against using this one.
 This widget uses [Muses](http://muses.org), a free to use widget.
 The official [Muses](http://muses.org) does provide an HTML5 and up to date version to use instead.